openebs/openebs/contribute/CONTRIBUTING-TO-KUBERNETES-OPENEBS-PROVISIONER.md

    - Once the PR is accepted, close the branch.

 ### Sync openebs/external-storage repository
-   - You can remove to `openebs/external-storage` maintainer/owners to synchronize the `openebs/external-storage` repository.
+   - You can request to `openebs/external-storage` maintainer/owners to synchronize the `openebs/external-storage` repository.
    - Your changes will appear in `openebs/external-storage` once it is synced.

 # Git cheat sheet: